You may have a high temperature, feel tired, achy and shivery and have a headache.

 - Get lots of rest and sleep

-- Ask your parent or carer for some medicine to help lower your fever and help with the achiness
+- Ask your parent or carer for some medicine to help lower your temperature and help with the achiness

 Should you go to school?